Course Descriptions

 • Physical Education: This course presents physical education as a lifetime commitment.
 It is designed to be a wide variety of lifetime sports and games experienced by the students.
 All students will understand in greater detail the function of the body, understand the nutrition required by a healthy body, understand the difference between anaerobic and aerobic training, apply movement concepts and principles to enhance motor skill development and develop knowledge of the rules and strategies of various games and sports.
 This is a semester course.

 Spanish I: In this course students will begin their exploration of Spanish through speaking, reading, writing and listening in the present tense.
-Activities include dialogues, skits, visual displays, memorization games, weekly quizzes, monthly exams, films and more.
-By the completion of the course students will have completed the equivalent of the first half of first year high school Spanish.
-After successful completion of this course, students will have completed the equivalent of the first half of first year high school Spanish.
+Topics include describing characteristics of people, what activities people enjoy, schedules for activities and classes, what people like to eat and drink, and where people like to go.
+This course is the equivalent of the first half of first year high school Spanish.
 This is a yearlong course.

-Spanish II: This course is a continuation of Spanish I. In addition to improving their ability to speak, read, write and listen in the present tense, students will begin to learn to communicate in the preterit (the past tense).
-There will be a greater emphasis on culture, history, literature and geography.
-Students must have completed Spanish 1 and pass a placement exam in order to be admitted into Spanish 2.
-Prior knowledge for native speakers will be considered, though they will be tested before admittance is allowed.
-After successful completion of this course, students will have completed the equivalent of the second half of first year high school Spanish.
+Spanish II: This course is a continuation of Spanish I. In addition to improving their ability to speak, read, write and listen in the present tense, students will begin to learn to communicate in the preterit (past tense).
+Topics include describing family, household items, going on vacation, and shopping for clothing and accessories.
+Students must have completed Spanish 1 and have teacher approval in order to be admitted into Spanish 2.
+This course is the equivalent of the second half of first year high school Spanish.
 This is a yearlong course.

 Technical Design: This course provides students with a hands-on practical backstage experience of the complex workings of theater production.
 Basic learning of the essentials of theater: sound, lighting, stage managing, and scenery construction.
 Technical Design students will learn basic concepts relating to set, costume and lighting design.
 Students will learn to run all aspects of the Juan Diego Auditorium.
 This is a semester course.